Electrical resistance heating: 1,4-dioxane

-Controlled Low Temperature Heating
+Controlled low temperature heating

 Volatilization is the primary removal mechanism on most ERH sites.
 However, ERH can also be used to enhance other processes, some naturally occurring, to reduce the cost for treatment of a plume.
 ERH can be used to provide controlled low temperature heating for projects with remediation processes that do not involve steam stripping.
 "Low temperature heating" refers to the targeting of a subsurface temperature that is less than the boiling point of water.
 Examples of low temperature ERH include heat-enhanced bioremediation, heating the subsurface to temperatures above the solubility of dissolved gasses to induce VOC stripping (most notably carbon dioxide ebullition), heat enhanced in situ chemical oxidation (especially for persulfate activation), and heat-enhanced reduction (such as with iron-catalyzed reactions).
 ERH low-temperature heating can also be used to hydrolyze chlorinated alkanes in-situ at sub-boiling temperatures where hydrochloric acid released during hydrolysis further reacts with subsurface carbonates and bicarbonates to produce carbon dioxide for subsurface stripping of VOCs.

 Using low temperature heating coupled with bioremediation, chemical oxidation, or dechlorination will result in increased reaction rates.
 This can significantly reduce the time required for these remediation processes as compared to a remediation at ambient temperature.
 In addition, a low temperature option does not require the use of the above grade treatment system for recovered vapors, as boiling temperatures will not be reached.
 This means less above grade infrastructure and lower overall cost.

 When heat is combined with multi-phase extraction, the elevated temperatures will reduce the viscosity and surface tension of the recovered fluids which makes removal faster and easier.
 This is the original purpose for the development of ERH - to enhance oil recovery (see above).